 At the very top of the Pakhuis Pass, there is a small turnoff to the right.
-Turn off here and park your car in the small car park.
+Turn off here and park your car in the car park.
 Take the trail from here through the gate and continue straight on.
 This is a well-marked trail through classic Cedarberg terrain with lovely views down to the Karoo on your left.
 You can walk as far as you want and then turn back.
 (Eventually you would come to the small community of Heuningvlei after about 12km).
-Cederberg Wilderness Permit required.
+Cederberg Wilderness Permit needed.

 Sevilla Rock Art Trail

 The Sevilla Rock Art Trail is on Travellers Rest farm about 30 minutes drive from Clanwilliam over the Pakhuis Pass.
 (The trail can be easily combined with a visit to Wupperthal or to the Biedouw Valley during the flower season.)

 The trail consists of 9 different rock art sites and will take about 2½ hours to complete.
 As it is a linear trail you can turn back at any time if you are tired but, because of this, the first four sites are less impressive than the second five as they have been visited by many more people over the years.
 If you are short of time, we would recommend walking past the first four sites to get to at least sites 5 to 7 and then visit the first 4 sites on the way back.
 (Sites 8 & 9 are also very good but a little further on).
 The walk is not difficult but does involve slightly uneven terrain so comfortable shoes are recommended.
 You may also want to purchase the very useful informative booklet on these paintings from the Clanwilliam Tourism Office in Clanwilliam beforehand.